Sheryl Sandberg: Little Miss Bossy

 Of course, the important point of this statistic is that it’s not like those low-income students—in particular the girls, for the sake of this piece—didn’t enroll in college because they may have been called ‘bossy.’
 They didn’t enroll because they didn’t have the money or quite the opportunity of access, bossy bitches or not.

-Furthermore, let’s not forget that Sheryl studied at Harvard under none other than Larry Summers, the man who helped to fuck our economy like a teenage harlot at R. Kelly’s Chicagoland mansion with the help Robert Rubin and Alan Greenspan.
+Furthermore, let’s not forget that Sheryl studied at Harvard under none other than Larry Summers, the man who helped to fuck our economy like a teenage high schooler at R. Kelly’s Chicagoland mansion with the help Robert Rubin and Alan Greenspan.
 And it was Larry Summers who infamously suggested that innate differences in sex may explain why fewer women succeed in science and math disciplines.
-Which, in fairness, is probably just Larry lashing out at the fact that most women probably have a hard time spreading their legs wide enough to accommodate his considerably paunchy torso, to say nothing of the many fewer women who actually want to spread their legs for him in the first place, seeing as how his face appears to be in a constant state of melting and he looks like Honey Boo Boo’s mom’s fraternal twin brother.
+Which, in fairness, is probably just Larry lashing out at the fact that most women probably have a hard time spreading their legs wide enough to accommodate his considerably paunchy torso, to say nothing of the many fewer women who actually want to spread their legs for him in the first place.

 And it begs the question: if Sheryl is so concerned about a war on women, why not wage a campaign against China’s one-child-only policy rather than one against the word bossy, which probably doesn’t affect those few million innocent girls who never got the chance to be called bossy in the first place.